privacyguides/privacyguides.org/docs/basics/common-threats.en.md

 <span class="pg-orange">:material-bug-outline: Passive Attacks</span>

 Security and privacy are often conflated, because you need security to obtain any semblance of privacy: Using tools which appear private is futile if they could easily be exploited by attackers to release your data later.
 However, the inverse is not necessarily true; the most secure service in the world *isn't necessarily* private.
 The best example of this is trusting data to Google, who, given their scale, have had minimal security incidents by employing industry-leading security experts to secure their infrastructure.
-Even though Google provides a very secure service, very few would consider their data private in their hands.
+Even though Google provides a very secure service, very few would consider their data private in Google's free consumer products (Gmail, YouTube etc).

 When it comes to application security, we generally do not (and sometimes cannot) know if the software that we use is malicious, or might one day become malicious.
 Even with the most trustworthy developers, there is generally no guarantee that their software does not have a serious vulnerability that could later be exploited.